mochacinno-dev/Graphica/docs/getting-started/first-app.md

 # Your First App

 Let's build a complete todo list application from scratch.
-This tutorial will teach you everything you need to know about building real Graphica applications.
+This tutorial will teach you everything you need to know about building real CocoaGUI applications.

 ## What We're Building